tadiusfrank2001/Reccomendation_System_DataMining_Project/README.md

 ## Technology Utilized

-`Python:`A high-level, versatile programming language that is widely used in data science, machine learning, and artificial intelligence due to its readability, simplicity, and large community support.
++`Python:`A high-level, versatile programming language that is widely used in data science, machine learning, and artificial intelligence due to its readability, simplicity, and large community support.

-`TensorFlow`: Framework for deep learning.
++`TensorFlow`: Framework for deep learning.

-`MLflow`: Manages machine learning workflows.
++`MLflow`: Manages machine learning workflows.

-`NumPy`: Supports numerical calculations.
++`NumPy`: Supports numerical calculations.

-`Pandas`: Handles data manipulation and analysis.
++`Pandas`: Handles data manipulation and analysis.

-`Scikit-learn`: Machine learning algorithms and tools.
++`Scikit-learn`: Machine learning algorithms and tools.

-`Keras`: User-friendly interface for building neural networks.
++`Keras`: User-friendly interface for building neural networks.

 ## Project Organization